BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Even worst, the intersection operation for axis-line piece combination would require double dispatching which is not supported by C++.
 Although, the strategy (or visitor) design pattern or double dispatch idiom could easily solve the double dispatch problem, these kind of problems are the signs of a bad design practice.
-This is **the 2nd crucial mistake** that the behavioral analysis is considered to be a part of FOD and is forgotten/neglected during OOD.
+This is **the 2nd crucial mistake in OOD** that the behavioral analysis is missed/neglected.
 If the developer has considered the behaviors of the two entities, she would have realized that the line piece was a bounded geometry and the bounded geometries had common properties under many geometric operations.
 A line piece acts very similarly with a surface or a solid as they are all bounded geometries.
-Similarly, an axis is similar with a circle or an ellipse while perforrming a translation.
+Similarly, an axis is similar with a plane or a circle while performing a translation.
 Hence, the term boundary would have an important role in the design of a geometric library together with other issues such as pivot/anchor or analytically definability.
-As a result, the interface of a geometric library would start by defining the abstractions which simulate the boundaries, anchors, some analytical definitions (etc.) considering the geometric operations such as transformations and intersection.
+As a result, the interface of a geometric library would start by defining the abstractions which simulate the boundaries, anchors, some analytical definitions (etc.) considering the geometric operations (transformations, intersection, etc.).

-Another mistake in the above line piece class is the boundary points defined as members of the line piece.
+Another mistake in the above line piece class is associating the boundary points to the line piece.
 The line piece objects are aware of the boundary points while the points are not aware of the line using them.
 Again, an unexperienced developer would solve this issue by creating an abstract base class for all entities and storing the pointers to the entities using the object.
 The boundary points store a shared pointer to the line piece object.